jina-ai/jerboa/alpaca-lora/README.md

 - `sahil2801/CodeAlpaca-20k`: a dataset of 20k code snippets, available on the HF datasets hub.
 To use this dataset, specify the following parameter in the training command: `--data_path "sahil2801/CodeAlpaca-20k"`
 - `togethercomputer/RedPajama-Data-Instruct`: this dataset is provided by `togethercomputer` and contains 2 subsets:
   - NI (Natural Instructions): An instruction-tuning dataset comprising a diverse set of tasks in natural languages.
-  To use this dataset, simply add the flags `--data_path togethercomputer/RedPajama-Data-Instruct --data_files data/NI_decontaminated.jsonl.zst`
+  To use this dataset, simply add the flags `--data-path togethercomputer/RedPajama-Data-Instruct --data-files data/NI_decontaminated.jsonl.zst`
   - P3 (Public Pool of Prompts): A large dataset featuring various creative tasks obtained from crowdsourcing efforts.
-  To use this dataset, simply add the flags `--data_path togethercomputer/RedPajama-Data-Instruct --data_files data/P3_decontaminated.jsonl.zst`
+  To use this dataset, simply add the flags `--data-path togethercomputer/RedPajama-Data-Instruct --data-files data/P3_decontaminated.jsonl.zst`

 You can also come up with a different dataset if it follows the alpaca dataset format.
 If it follows a different format similar to one of the previously supported formats, you can specify one of the existing dataset preprocessors to transform it to alpaca format during training.
 Just add the following flags:
-`--data_path curated_dataset_name --data_files curated_dataset_data_files --dataset_preprocessor redpajamas_ni_to_alpaca_format `
+`--data-path curated_dataset_name --data-files curated_dataset_data_files --dataset-preprocessor redpajamas_ni_to_alpaca_format `
 ## Tests

 You can run our tests by doing